bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

     HasServer (path :> api) context
 ```

 The [`KnownSymbol`](https://hackage.haskell.org/package/base-4.12.0.0/docs/GHC-TypeLits.html#t:KnownSymbol) constraint allows Servant to "read" the `Symbol` `path` into a `String`.
-GHC erases types during compilation, no type information will make it to run time by default.
-By using `KnownSymbol` we're able to capture data that was specified as types in the source program as values in the compiled program.
+GHC erases types during compilation, meaning that no type information will make it to run time by default.
+By using `KnownSymbol` we're able to capture data that was specified as _types_ in the source program as _values_ in the compiled program.

 Each time a unique string literal is used in a type, at compile time, GHC will generate an instance of `KnownSymbol` for it.